 The child should rest at home for the first 48 hours.
 Activity may increase as strength returns.
-Generally children is permitted to return to school approximately 2 to 3 days after an adenoidectomy, but it often takes a week for children to feel well enough to return to school.
+Generally children return to school approximately 7 - 10 days following a tonsillectomy; and 2 to 3 days after an adenoidectomy.
+All children should avoid vigorous activity for 14 - 21 days after surgery.